januszoles/ish/README.md

 iPad:~# ssh-keygen -C 'J13'
 Generating public/private rsa key pair.
-Enter file in which to save the key (/root/.ssh/id_rsa): /root/.ssh/id_rsa_j13 Enter passphrase (empty for no passphrase):
-Enter same passphrase again:
+Enter file in which to save the key (/root/.ssh/id_rsa): /root/.ssh/id_rsa_j13 Enter passphrase (empty for no passphrase): # press Enter Enter same passphrase again: # press Enter
 Your identification has been saved in /root/.ssh/id_rsa_j13 Your public key has been saved in /root/.ssh/id_rsa_j13.pub The key fingerprint is: